medialab/minet/docs/cli.md

   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
+  --resume                      Whether to resume from an aborted collection.
+                                Need -o to be set.
   --silent                      Whether to suppress all the log and progress
                                 bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

 Columns being added to the output:

+. "extract_original_index": index of the line in the original file (the output will be
+    arbitrarily ordered since multiple requests are performed concurrently).
 . "extract_error": any error that happened when extracting content.
 . "canonical_url": canonical url of target html, extracted from
     link.